getpelican/pelican/docs/themes.rst

     {% endblock %}

-1. On the first line, we extends the ``base.html`` template of the ``simple`` theme, so we don't have to rewrite the entire file.
+1. On the first line, we extend the ``base.html`` template of the ``simple`` theme, so we don't have to rewrite the entire file.
-2. On the third line, we open the ``head`` block, that has already been defined in the ``simple`` theme
+2. On the third line, we open the ``head`` block which has already been defined in the ``simple`` theme
 3. On the fourth line, the function ``super()`` keeps the content previously inserted in the ``head`` block.
 4. On the fifth line, we append a stylesheet to the page
 5. On the last line, we close the ``head`` block.

-This file will be extended by all the others templates, so the stylesheet will be included in all pages.
+This file will be extended by all the other templates, so the stylesheet will be linked from all pages.

 style.css
 """""""""